MandaPandaTroll/arduinosynthfun/README.md

 # arduinosynthfun

-//The bleep and the bloop, is what you'll find in here.
+The bleep and the bloop, is what you'll find in here.
+Written for arduino uno.